Chris McGeorge

 Christopher Anthony McGeorge (born 13 January 1962) is a British track and field athlete who was the 1985 Summer Universiade champion in the 1500 metres.

-Athletics career
+Biography

+McGeorge was born in Carlisle, Cumberland and was a member of the Cockermouth Athletics Club.

+McGeorge was on the podium for three consecutive years at the AAA Championships at the 1981 AAA Championships, 1982 AAA Championships and 1983 AAA Championships.

-McGeorge was born in Carlisle, Cumberland.
-Representing England, he won a bronze medal in the 800 metres at the 1982 Commonwealth Games in Brisbane, Queensland, Australia.
+Representing England, he won a bronze medal in the 800 metres at the 1982 Commonwealth Games in Brisbane, Australia.
 This was Britain's first medal in this event for 28 years.